Publishing Your Extension

 Bump the version field in your createSource() call:

-export default createSource({
+export const source = createSource({

 id: 'my-source',